 The emergence of cloud technology as the disrupter of the last decade continues as more enterprises embrace its benefits.
-As the network became more complex in response to cloud migration, software-defined wide area networking’s (SD-WAN’s) trajectory also went from a niche market to widespread adoption as enterprises discovered the pairing of cloud and SD-WAN to be essential in their digital transformation plans.
+Cloud has benefitted many businesses for its many applications made for the smooth-running of companies.
+Just one example of the Cloud’s benefits is its merge with Sharepoint; its functional components, which you can click here to learn more about, can help businesses run well.
+As the network became more complex in response to cloud migration, software-defined wide-area networking’s (SD-WAN’s) trajectory also went from a niche market to widespread adoption as enterprises discovered the pairing of cloud and SD-WAN to be essential in their digital transformation plans.

 SD-WAN offers a number of answers to the challenges of networking with cloud applications.
 SD-WAN adds a virtual overlay to the physical network, so that network administrators can troubleshoot, maintain, and configure the network from a centralized location.
 They can also set business policies so that traffic is automatically routed based on how critical it is and whether it requires real-time connectivity.

 The cloud and SD-WAN also go well together because SD-WAN solves a host of other cloud challenges, including wasted bandwidth, dropped packets, increased latency, and the inefficiencies in the network that come with a traditional or hybrid WAN setting.